Let’s talk about mortgage interest rates.

 If you just take the face value of choosing a bank based on the rates, that’s probably not the best way to go about it.
 Mortgages are, 10, 20, 30-year proposition, and you have got to find the bank that’s probably going to be with you for that time.

 You might be with a bank for 10 years so it’s an important decision to make.
 And, generally speaking, what we will do is say, “Hey, choose a bank that fits your future goals.”
 So, you might be buying your first place but you think, “I want to buy another property in two years’ time,” what do you think is going to be the bank that’s going to allow for maximum borrowing power?
 What do you think the bank’s going to be best for, maybe you’re self-employed, that’s going to allow me to use my projected financials, for example?
+To see the difference between banks read this page where we compare the borrowing power calculators from five major banks.

-Things like that, that when you work with a mortgage advisor, you talk about your future goals, you don’t have to be worried about saying anything that might get you in, you know, in trouble with the banks.
-You can, you know, talk in confidence with a mortgage advisor.
+Things like that, that when you work with a mortgage adviser, you talk about your future goals, you don’t have to be worried about saying anything that might get you in, you know, in trouble with the banks.
+You can, you know, talk in confidence with a mortgage adviser.
 Now, bear in mind if you say, “Hey, look, my wife is pregnant, 30 weeks pregnant, can we not tell the bank?”
 We can’t not tell a bank.

-We legally have to fully disclose things that are important for the bank to know, but there are things like, “Hey, my parents are going to stop working and they guaranteed the property and we need to get all this done,” and there’s a lot of different things that come into play with mortgages when you work with a mortgage advisor, you benefit from nuanced advice.
+We legally have to fully disclose things that are important for the bank to know, but there are things like, “Hey, my parents are going to stop working and they guaranteed the property and we need to get all this done,” and there’s a lot of different things that come into play with mortgages when you work with a mortgage adviser, you benefit from nuanced advice.

 What is Mortgage Cashback?